 * An enjoyment of mathematics for its own sake.

 Mathematics is taught throughout the school using a range of strategies including whole-class, group and individual teaching.
-Tasks are differentiated by ability and children are encouraged and provided with opportunities to broaden and deepen their understanding of concepts and activities.
+Children are provided with opportunities to broaden and deepen their understanding of concepts and activities.
 Feedback is clearly and readily given to children both verbally and written in books.
 Children respond to this feedback regularly so as to move their learning on.
 They are encouraged to self-assess their own learning and progress so as to form part of the assessment process.